 ASDS launched its Consumer Survey on Cosmetic Dermatologic Procedures in 2013 to discover the public’s view and opinion of elective procedures including wrinkle-relaxing injections, dermal fillers, body sculpting and lasers.
 Survey results showed three in 10 consumers were considering a cosmetic procedure with the desires to look as young as they feel, appear more attractive and feel more confident.

 The Premier Resident Cosmetic Symposium was launched in 2015 and quickly became a roaring success with the 3-day event at maximum capacity each year.
 This live event gives resident dermatologists the opportunity to mingle with renowned faculty during lectures, patient demonstrations, small group hands-on training, discussion of real-world case scenarios and networking with industry representatives.

 2018 was a busy year for ASDS, during which it:

 2020 marked the Society’s 50th anniversary, honoring its history and celebrating the future throughout the year.
-Founders, past presidents, members and dermatology residents gathered for a grand finale event, the Signature 50th Anniversary Gala, during the 2020 ASDS Annual Meeting in the Washington, D.C. area.
-Coinciding with its purpose of bringing dermatologic surgeons together for collaboration and education, ASDS is expanding their digital reach launching a new online member community – called ASDS Connect – and a new learning management system – named ASDS Learn – to help members network with one another and access educational content at their convenience.
+Founders, past presidents, members and dermatology residents gathered virtually for a grand finale event, the 50th Anniversary Celebration, during the 2020 ASDS Virtual Annual Meeting.
+Coinciding with its purpose of bringing dermatologic surgeons together for collaboration and education, ASDS expanded its digital reach by launching a new online member community – ASDS Connect – and a new learning management system – ASDS Learn – to help members network with one another and access educational content at their convenience.